Aramoho: Education

-The original Aramaho School was established in 1973 and closed in 2016 due to an aging local population and the growth of kohanga reo and other schools.
+The original Aramaho School was established in 1973 and closed in 2016 due to an ageing local population and the growth of kohanga reo and other schools.
 The Education Review Office had raised several concerns about how the school was being managed before its closure.

 The Born and Raised Pasifika preschool was established on part of the Aramoho School site in 2003.

 The Holy Infancy School opened in Aramoho in 1889 to provide Catholic education, becoming known as Sister Rita's School for the sister who ran the school for 40 years.
 It was renamed St Joseph's School in 1966, became an intermediate school for girls in 1970, and finally closed in 1979.

 Marae

 Te Ao Hou Marae is located in Aramoho, across the road from Churton School.
 It is a tribal meeting ground of Ngāti Tupoho, and the Ngāti Rangi hapū of Ngāti Rangi-ki-tai.

 The marae occupies a section of Māori freehold land on the banks of the Whanganui River that was originally a summer fishing and food gathering place for the Ngāti Rangi people.
 A meeting house, called Te Puawaitanga, was built at the site in the 1970s.
 The blessing of the completed marae was photographed by Ans Westra in 1978.

 Homes and toilets were later added to the site.
-In 2019, the marae trust applied for Government funding to expand its meeting house so it wouldn't need to put up tents for tangihanga and other special events.
+In 2019, the marae trust applied for Government funding to expand its meeting house so it would not need to put up tents for tangihanga and other special events.

 The marae marks the downstream end point for Tira Hoe Waka, an annual pilgrimage in which participants paddle waka between marae on the Whanganui River.